Jayita11/Executive-Business-Sales-Analysis-and-Visualization/README.md

 These filters enable targeted analysis by adjusting time, location, and product focus.

 ### SQL Analysis :

+Presented below are the SQL analyses addressing key business questions.

 **1.What are the top 3 best-selling products in each category based on total sales?**

 ![Query_1](https://github.com/user-attachments/assets/d4f4113f-209f-4a02-a12a-ac37f03b41b3)